 Students who already hold the PgCert or PgDip in Genealogical, Palaeographic and Heraldic Studies from Strathclyde, or certain other relevant qualifications from specified institutions, will be able to transfer credits, up to a defined limit.
 However, no fee discounts will be available.
 These students may wish to join the appropriate level of the part-time MSc programme.

 |English language requirements|

 Please check our English requirements before making your application.

 Fees & funding

 All fees quoted are for full-time courses and per academic year unless stated otherwise.

 |Modular course fee|

-You’ll need a worldwide subscription to Ancestry.
-You’ll also be using Scotland's People, which charges for certain searches; you'll need to buy at least 300-500 credits but depending on the course options you choose, more may be required You must be prepared to use a credit card or other suitable payment method over the Internet.
+You’ll need a worldwide subscription to Ancestry (approximately £200 for annual membership).
+You’ll also be using Scotland's People, which charges for certain searches; you'll need to buy at least 300-500 credits but depending on the course options you choose, more may be required.

 Please note: the fees shown are annual and may be subject to an increase each year.
 Find out more about fees.